eztam-/CMS/README.md

     <h3 lang="all" cms="3">Dr. Fu Bar</h3>
 ```

-The language of a specific page could simply be changed via attaching the GET param ?lang=de to the URL.
+The language of a specific page could simply be changed via attaching the GET parameter ?lang=de to the URL.
 CMS is automatically adding this param to all `<a href="">` elements in the document so if the language is once selected it will not change when the user klicks on a link.
+CMS is not adding the parameter to anchor links on the same page nor to the language toggle buttons which are indicated by a class *lang-button-[language code]*.
 Adding toggle buttons for changing the language to your page could simply be done like this:

 ```html
     <a class="lang-button-de" href="/?lang=de">DE</a>
     <a class="lang-button-en" href="/?lang=en">EN</a>
 ```

-**Note!** Don't add the lang parameter manually to links ton an anchor on the same page like in the following example since it will cause the page to reload in most browsers.
+**Note!** Don't add the lang parameter manually to links referencing an anchor on the same page like in the following example since it will cause the page to reload in most browsers.
 ```html
     <!-- Don't do this! -->
     <a lang="de" href="#contact?lang=de">Kontakt</a>